idealo/spring-cloud-stream-binder-sqs/README.md

 # Spring Cloud Stream Binder for AWS SQS

-spring-cloud-stream-binder-sns lets you use [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) with the AWS Simple Queue Service (SQS).
+spring-cloud-stream-binder-sqs lets you use [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) with the AWS Simple Queue Service (SQS).
 Currently it only supports consuming from SQS queues to your service, producing will be added later.

 ## Installation